JCouz/landing-page-project/README.md

 * Your web browser should automatically open the landing page.

 5. **Viewing the page**
-* If your web browser not automatically open with the page, it should be accessible at `http://127.0.0.1:5500`.
+* If your web browser does not automatically open with the page, it should be accessible at `http://127.0.0.1:5500`.

 ## Technologies Used